 Internal joinery and kitchen fittings

 Repair category 1

-Notes Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings/internal doors/facings etc. and future maintenance or upgrading should be anticipated.
+Notes The internal joinery is generally serviceable, however some wear and tear items were noted to kitchen fittings/internal doors/facings etc. and future maintenance or upgrading should be anticipated.
 Low level internal glazing should be checked for safety glass.

-Chimney breasts and fireplaces

-Repair category 1

-Notes It is assumed that the gas fire has been installed in accordance with the manufacturer's recommendations for fluing and ventilation and that this has been regularly checked and tested.
+Chimney breasts and fireplaces Repair category 1 Notes It is assumed that the gas fire in the dining room has been installed in accordance with the manufacturer's recommendations for fluing and ventilation and that this has been regularly checked and tested.
 All test documentation should be obtained and authenticated at the point of sale.
 In the absence of any such documentation, the appliance should be tested by a registered engineer prior to use.
+All other fireplaces have been removed.
+It is assumed that the chimneys are adequately vented and capped.
+Ventilators should be fitted to prevent the build-up of dampness within the chimney flues.